-Positive factors - ICRA could upgrade the rating, in case of any sustained track record of operations and timely receipt of payments from the counterparty.
+Positive factors - ICRA could upgrade the rating, in case of sustained track record of operations and timely receipt of payments from the counterparty.
+In addition, timely receipt of the pending FAME subsidy will also remain key.
 An improvement in the credit profile of the parent entity could also lead to a review of the rating.

-Negative factors - Negative pressure on the rating could arise if there are any major delays in receipt of balance subsidy or build up in receivables, increasing reliance on external borrowings and, thereby, weakening credit metrics.
-Specific credit metrics that could lead to a downgrade include DSCR on external debt (post provision for MMRA) below 1.2 times, on a sustained basis.
-Any material changes in the sponsor profile or committed support from the sponsor could also trigger a downward revision in rating.
+Negative factors - Negative pressure on rating could arise in case of any major delays in receipt of subsidy or build up in receivables, increasing reliance on external borrowings and, thereby, weakening credit metrics.
+Any material changes in the the sponsor profile or committed support from the sponsor could also trigger a downward revision in rating.